moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

     - project: self
 ```

-The following is the JWT body portion of the `CI_JOB_TOKEN` that contains some
-of the standard claims as well as the [scope](https://datatracker.ietf.org/doc/html/rfc8693#name-scope-scopes-claim)
+The configuration listed above will generate a `CI_JOB_TOKEN` with the following
+JWT body.
+Note that the [scope](https://datatracker.ietf.org/doc/html/rfc8693#name-scope-scopes-claim)
-extension for encoding the necessary permissions.
-Note that the `scope` claim is
+extension is used for specifying the list of permissions encoded into the token.
-represented as an object rather than a single string value:

 ```json
 {